Elvenking (band): Era, The Pagan Manifesto and Secrets of the Magick Grimoire (2011–2017)

-Elvenking released their 8th studio album titled the Pagan Manifesto on May 9, 2014 in the U.K. and on May 27, 2014 in the U.S., with the same line-up intact from their previous effort.
-The first single, Elvenlegions, was released on Soundcloud and is a dedication to the fans.
+Era, Elvenking's seventh studio album, was released in September 2012.
+The band released their eighth studio album, Pagan Manifesto, on 9 May 2014 in the U.K. and on 27 May 2014 in the U.S., with the same line-up intact from their previous effort.
+The first single, Elvenlegions, was released on SoundCloud.
 An accompanying music video for the song was released in late April.
-The album marks a return to the folk/power metal sound of the band's first two albums.
+The album marked a return to the folk/power metal sound of the band's first two albums.
 The song "King of the Elves" contains a medley of "White Willow", a song from their first album, Heathenreel, as well as revisiting some familiar lyrical lines of the song.
 The track is roughly 13 minutes long, the longest in the Elvenking catalog.